 1926 | Schedule | Letterwinners

 Georgia posts a 14-13 come-from-behind victory over Georgia Tech.
-The Bulldogs were down 13-0 at the half when Herdis McCrary and Captain George Morton scored one touchdown apiece in the third and fourth quarters.
+The Bulldogs were down 13-0 at the half, then Herdis McCrary scored in the third quarter to make it 13-7.
+Captain George Morton threw the winning touchdown pass to Jack Curran for Georgia in the fourth quarter.

 1927 | Schedule | Letterwinners

 Coach Woodruff, in his last season at Georgia, leads the Bulldogs to a 9-1-0 record.
 The team produced two All-Americans, I.M.
 "Chick" Shiver and Tom Nash.
 Nash later went on to become Georgia's first professional football player.

 Former assistant coach Harry Mehre is named head coach following George Woodruff's retirement.
 He compiled a 4-5-0 record in his first season.
 Georgia breaks ground for the construction of Sanford Stadium.

 1929 | Schedule | Letterwinners